-Later, when I visited Harrigan at his home, he laughed about the fine.
+Later, when I visited Harrigan at his home, he laughed in embarrassment about the fine.
 Harrigan, whose family has owned two Coos County newspapers for decades, has been dubbed “The King of the North Country” because he is quite possibly more devoted to the woods of northern New Hampshire than anyone else.
-While Harrigan has not spent much time analyzing Wagner’s forestry practices, he called the company’s management of the Millsfield forest “a cut-and-get-out,” a logging job “with little regard for what could come.”
-He said that a lot of people can’t tell the difference between a “quick cut for profit” and a genuinely sustainable harvest.
+Harrigan has not spent much time analyzing Wagner’s timber practices and does not have technical expertise in forestry, but he said he has heard claims that Wagner’s management of the Millsfield land amounts to “a cut-and-get-out,” a logging job “with little regard for what could come.”
+Harrigan said that a lot of people can’t tell the difference between a “quick cut for profit” and a genuinely sustainable harvest.
 “When they look at a forest, they just see trees.”

 Dottie Kurtz sees Wagner’s trees just about everyday.
 Kurtz is a town administrator in Errol, another one-main-intersection Coos County hamlet, which borders Yale’s land.
 I met her at the Errol town hall, a three-story white wood home.
 As Kurtz and I walked around the town hall’s main foyer, lined with photos of lumberjacks and felled logs, I asked her about allegations against Wagner’s timber practices.
 To my surprise, she gave me a perplexed look and said, “I have never heard anyone say anything negative—ever.”